solidtime-io/solidtime/README.md

 ```

 Make sure to set the APP_PORT and VITE_PORT inside your `.env` file to a port that is not already used by your system.

+By default the application will run on [localhost:8083](http://localhost:8083/)

 ### Setup with Reverse Proxy